 - Increase in leads within a purchase funnel

-- Increase in sale-active partners in a revenue driving programme
+- Increase in sale-active partners in a revenue-driving program

-- Increase in projected key performance indicators (KPIs) as a direct result from the affiliate programme
+- Increase in projected key performance indicators (KPIs) as a direct result from the affiliate program

 - Increased adoption and sales of additional product lines or business units